Esher and Walton

 Esher and Walton (/,iːʃər ... ˈwɔːltn̩, ˈwɒltn̩/) is a constituency in Surrey represented in the House of Commons of the UK Parliament.
-Since 2010, it has been represented by Dominic Raab of the Conservative Party, who is the Deputy Prime Minister of the United Kingdom, Lord Chancellor and Secretary of State for Justice.
+Since 2024, it has been represented by Monica Harding of the Liberal Democrats.
+Prior to this, Dominic Raab of the Conservative Party, who served as deputy prime minister before resigning from that role in April 2023 due to bullying allegations, had served as the MP since 2010.

 Constituency profile

-The constituency is in the north of Surrey in the affluent London commuter belt.
-It is partly rural, with heathland and reservoirs, as well as towns such as Esher and Walton-on-Thames, and lower density Cobham, Claygate and Molesey and the villages of Oxshott, Thames Ditton and Hinchley Wood.
-The constituency occupies all but the far west of the Borough of Elmbridge.
+The constituency is in the north of Surrey, in the London commuter belt.
+The area includes heathland and reservoirs, and the built-up areas of Esher, Walton-on-Thames, Claygate, Molesey, Thames Ditton, and Hinchley Wood, all located within the Borough of Elmbridge.
 A majority of its housing is on private planned estates.
 The South West Main Line passes through the middle of the seat, with fast trains to central London.
-The constituency has low unemployment and has traditionally been regarded as one of the Conservative Party's safest seats in the UK.
+The constituency has low unemployment and has until recently been regarded as one of the Conservative Party's safest seats in the UK.
 The area of the seat includes the last non-tidal section of the River Thames, wooded Esher Commons, the River Mole and Sandown Park racecourse.

 Boundaries

+Historic

-Since the constituency's creation in 1997 it has consisted of the Borough of Elmbridge wards of Claygate, Cobham and Downside, Cobham Fairmile, Esher, Hersham North, Hersham South, Hinchley Wood, Long Ditton, Molesey East, Molesey North, Molesey South, Oxshott and Stoke D'Abernon, Thames Ditton, Walton Ambleside, Walton Central, Walton North, Walton South, Weston Green.
+From the constituency's creation in 1997, until 2024, it consisted of the Borough of Elmbridge wards of Claygate, Cobham and Downside, Cobham Fairmile, Esher, Hersham North, Hersham South, Hinchley Wood, Long Ditton, Molesey East, Molesey North, Molesey South, Oxshott and Stoke D'Abernon, Thames Ditton, Walton Ambleside, Walton Central, Walton North, Walton South, Weston Green.